18 Reasons Churches Struggle To Support Abuse Victims

 Women were not created to serve men.
 Both men and women bear God’s image, and both are commanded to submit to one another.
 (Ephesians 5:21.)

-2. Pastors and leaders are not abuse/trauma-aware.
+2. Pastors and leaders are not abuse and trauma-aware.

 Churches will struggle to support abuse victims when domestic violence and trauma are not part of pastoral or leadership training.
 And even for those pastors and leaders with a bit of knowledge, ongoing training and willingness is vital.